Olufunsho-Bolutife/linux-bootcamp/Week 1/LAB1/README.md

 # LEARNINGS FROM MY EXPERIENCE ON LAB 1
 ## 1. Launch an Azure Cloud shell
-The very first thing to do is
+The very first thing to do is go to the Azure portal.
+Please note that you must have created an Azure account first before you can access the Azure portal.
+When you arrive at the portal go to the notification bars and click on the first box from your left.
+Clicking on that will launch the Azure Cloud shell.